2026 SEVA Contest

 + Youtube Link (preferred)

-+ Quicktime digital file (.MOV) on a USB drive.
-Please be sure to name your file the same as your entry name.
++ Quicktime digital file (.MP4) on a USB drive.
+Please be sure to name your video file the same as the program title used on your entry form.

-+ Captioning File (.SRT or .SBV) on a USB drive or upload with your entry information.
-Please be sure to name your .SRT or .SBV file the same as your video entry name.
++ Captioning File (.SRT or .SBV or .VTT) on a USB drive or upload with your entry information.
+Please be sure to name your captions file the same as your video entry name.

 + Video Compression: .H264